MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-domain-join-troubleshooting-guidance.md

 ### Error code 0x40

-The following error messages occurred when you try to join the computer to the domain:
+The following error messages occur when you try to join the computer to the domain:

 > The specified network name is no longer available